inoob26/book_store/README.md

-In this project i wrote book internet store using flask as backend
+## In this project i wrote online bookstore using flask as backend